pwalton/recover-cert-pass/README.md

 If you never type _ipsum_ without ever typing _lorem_ before it, it probably is not worth considering any password starting with _ipsum_.
 List the dictionary items you do not want to use as prefixes in your `DictionaryPrefixesToSkip` file.
 They will still be used, just not as the first word of your password.

 ##### Repeating words
 If _lorem_ is in your dictionary, and if it is possible that the password is _loremipsumlorem_, you would set `DictionaryItemsMayRepeat` to `true`.
-When set to false, dictionary items will not be repeated in a password.
+When set to `false`, dictionary items will not be repeated in a password.

 ##### Password length
 If you know precisely how long the password is, or just have a rough idea, it is worthwhile to set the minimum and maximum password length accordingly.
 Using a wider range simply means the program will test more passwords.
 Not the end of the world.